Minneapolis–Saint Paul International Airport: Ground transportation

-The terminal buildings are directly located off of Minnesota State Highway 5.
-Several other major highways that border the airport are Minnesota State Highway 62, Minnesota State Highway 77, and Interstate 494.
+The airport's two terminals are located approximately 1 mi apart and are accessed from separate exits of Minnesota State Highway 5.
+Because the terminals are not connected within the airport facilities, motorists who take the wrong exit may face several minutes of additional travel time.
+In 2010, highway signage approaching the airport was updated to more clearly indicate which airlines serve each terminal.
+Other major highways serving the airport include Minnesota State Highway 62, Minnesota State Highway 77, and Interstate 494.

-Metro Transit, the region's public transportation provider, operates the Blue Line, a light rail route, on the airport grounds.
-Travelers can use the line to connect between the two terminals.
-No fare is charged for passengers only travelling between Terminal 1 and 2, and service between the terminals operates all day (the rest of the line shuts down for about four hours overnight).
-Beyond the airport, the Blue Line travels to downtown Minneapolis and the Mall of America in nearby Bloomington.
-Metro Transit also operates bus route 54 to St. Paul.
+Metro Transit operates the Blue Line, a light rail route serving both terminals.
+Passengers traveling between Terminal 1 and Terminal 2 may ride free of charge, with inter-terminal service operating at all hours, including overnight when the remainder of the Blue Line is closed.
+Beyond the airport, the Blue Line provides service to downtown Minneapolis and the Mall of America in nearby Bloomington.
+Metro Transit also operates bus route 54 to Saint Paul.

 Military facilities

 The Minneapolis–Saint Paul International Airport Joint Air Reserve Station at MSP is home to the 934th Airlift Wing (934 AW), an Air Force Reserve Command (AFRC) unit and the 133d Airlift Wing (133 AW) of the Minnesota Air National Guard.
 Both units fly the C-130 Hercules and are operationally-gained by the Air Mobility Command (AMC).
 The 934th consists of over 1,300 military personnel, of whom approximately 250 are full-time Active Guard and Reserve (AGR) and Air Reserve Technician (ART) personnel.
 The 133rd is similarly composed, making for a total military presence of over 2,600 full-time and part-time personnel.

 The 934 AW serves as the "host" wing for the installation, which also includes lodging/billeting, officers club, Base Exchange (BX) and other morale, welfare and recreation (MWR) facilities for active, reserve/national guard and retired military personnel and their families.